 The shift starts with a decision, but it's sustained by a system.
 You need both the conviction to change and the structure to sustain it.

-This is exactly why the 10XF framework exists.
+This is exactly why the 10X Life Plan framework exists.
 It was built from a place of honest reckoning — the moment Tim Adair realized that looking good on the outside wasn't enough.
 That managing wasn't mastering.
 That something had to change.

 The framework is built on four pillars: